b-lukaszuk/RJ_BS_eng/contents/julia_first_encounter.md

 I don't know if that's true, but here we go.

 Write a program for a range of numbers 1 to 30.

-If a number is divisible by 3 it prints "Fizz" on the screen.
+- If a number is divisible by 3 print "Fizz" on the screen.
-If a number is divisible by 5 it prints "Buzz" on the screen.
+- If a number is divisible by 5 print "Buzz" on the screen.
-If a number is divisible by 3 and 5 it prints "Fizz Buzz" on the screen.
+- If a number is divisible by 3 and 5 print "Fizz Buzz" on the screen.
-Otherwise it prints the number itself.
+- Otherwise print the number itself.

 If you feel stuck right now, don't worry.
-It sounds difficult, because so far you don't know all the necessary elements to solve it.
-Still, I believe you can do this by reading the Julia's docs and using your favorite web search engine.
+It sounds difficult, because so far you haven't met all the necessary elements to solve it.
+Still, I believe you can do this by reading the Julia's docs or using your favorite web search engine.

 Here are some constructs that might be useful to solve this task:

 - for loop (see @sec:julia_language_for_loops)
 - if/elseif/else (see @sec:julia_language_if_else)
 - [modulo operator or rem function](https://docs.julialang.org/en/v1/base/math/#Base.rem)
-- 'logical and', see [this](https://docs.julialang.org/en/v1/manual/missing/#Logical-operators) and
+- 'logical and' (see @sec:julia_other_types and
+  [this](https://docs.julialang.org/en/v1/manual/missing/#Logical-operators) and
   [that](https://docs.julialang.org/en/v1/manual/missing/#Control-Flow-and-Short-Circuiting-Operators)
-  section of Julia's docs
+  section of Julia's docs)
 - [string function](https://docs.julialang.org/en/v1/base/strings/#Base.string)

 You may use some or all of them.
 Or perhaps you can come up with something